 “Have you completed, or are you in the process of completing, another faith-based service year program?”
 Please select “Yes,” and select “Jesuit Volunteer Corps” or “Jesuit Volunteer Corps Northwest”

-Based on these answers, you will be directed to the application for Additional Year volunteers.
+Based on this answer, you will be directed to the application for Additional Year volunteers.
 Please continue with the remainder of the application.

-Deadline: Volunteers applying for international placements or a second year at their current placements must submit their applications by Friday, February 1, 2019.
-Those seeking a different, domestic placement can apply on a rolling basis through May 10, 2019.
-However, you are encouraged to apply by the AY priority deadline (February 1, 2019) to be eligible for the full set of placement options.
+Deadline: Volunteers applying for a second year at their current placements must submit their applications by Monday, February 1, 2021.
+Those seeking a different domestic placement site can apply on a rolling basis through March 29, 2021.
+However, you are encouraged to apply by the AY priority deadline (February 1, 2021) to be eligible for the full set of placement options.

-As the JVC staff member who has had the most interaction with you, your Program Coordinator or In-City Coordinator plays an important role.
+As the JVC staff member who has had the most interaction with you, your Area Manager or Coordinator plays an important role.

-You are required to have a discernment conversation with your PC/ICC before applying for your additional year.
+You are required to have a discernment conversation with your JVC manager/coordinator before applying for your additional year.
 This is an opportunity for you to reflect and to share your motivations for an Additional Year, as well as to identify areas of growth.
-You will also be required to have your PC/ICC complete a reference form.
-Your PC/ICC’s input is significant, but not the only factor in determining your status as an AY.
+You will also be required to have your JVC manager/coordinator complete a reference form.
+Your JVC manager/coordinator's input is significant, but not the only factor in determining your status as an AY.

 It may be possible to remain in your community but switch placement sites.
 We ask AY applicants to practice apostolic availability and to consider the needs of our agency partners during the selection and placement process.

 As a Jesuit Volunteer, you are expected to complete your year of service according to the dates in the program agreement.
-JVs who commit to an additional year will work with their agency supervisor and Coordinator to determine the appropriate transition to the next program term and ensure you are both prepared and present for Orientation.
+JVs who commit to an additional year will work with their agency supervisor and JVC manager/coordinator to determine the appropriate transition to the next program year and ensure you are both prepared and present for Orientation.